-The seduction strategies outlined in this book only apply to the 0.1% of women.
+The seduction strategies outlined in this book only apply to 0.1% of women.

-It’s women who are either extremely skilled, talented, driven or, as well, for women who are extremely egotistical, narcissistic, or with sociopathic tendencies.
+It’s for women who are either extremely skilled, talented, driven, or, as well, for women who are extremely egotistical, narcissistic, or with sociopathic tendencies.

 For most “normal” women, this book might actually be dangerous.

-It’s dangerous because much of Prioleau’s strategies trasnlated, half-baked and watered down, into feel-good self-development mantras such as “powerful women are attractive women” and “womne who don’t need a man attract men”.
+It’s dangerous because much of Prioleau’s strategies translated, half-baked and watered down, into feel-good self-development mantras such as “powerful women are attractive women” and “women who don’t need a man attract men”.

 That’s only true in a few specific cases, when the woman is “all in” and extraordinary, in her own way.

 If she is middle-of-the-road, suburban, and office or small-business type of successful, then it likely won’t apply.

-But it’s still a very important book to undestand seduction at 360 degrees.
+But it’s still a very important book to understand seduction at 360 degrees.